comododragon/sdx-ocl-profcounter/README.md

 ## Introduction

-The ProfCount is a framework developed for fine-grain profiling of OpenCL kernels developed using the Xilinx SDx environment.
+The ProfCounter is a framework developed for fine-grain profiling of OpenCL kernels developed using the Xilinx SDx environment.
 It consists of:

 * A header that may be included to your design under test (DUT, namely an OpenCL kernel), including functions for timestamping;
 * An RTL kernel that performs cycle count.